React based user interface for the DINA project.

 Open the file in windows excel and save it as

-CSV (Comma delimited)
+CSV (Comma delimited)file. -

 Import the file into the